bdurand/lumberjack_data_dog_device/README.md

 * If the "error" tag contains an exception, it will be sent as "error.message", "error.kind", and "error.trace".

-* A duration can be sent as a number of seconds in the "duration" tag or as a number of milliseconds in the "duration_ms" tag or as a number of nanoseconds in the "duration_ns" tag.
+* A duration can be sent as a number of seconds in the "duration" tag or as a number of milliseconds in the "duration_ms" tag or as a number of microsectons in the "duration_micros" tag or as a number of nanoseconds in the "duration_ns" tag.

 * All other tags are sent as is.
 If a tag name includes a dot, it will be sent as a nested JSON structure.